WUR Library

 May I publish Open Access material on Brightspace?

-Open Access material might come with a Creative Commons Licence (CC-licence) (see question: What is a Creative Commons Licence?).
-All material under a CC-licence may be included in your teaching material in full.
+Open Access material might come with a Creative Commons Licence (CC-licence).
+All material published with a CC-licence may be included in your teaching material in full.
 Please check the conditions of use of CC-licensed material before usage.

 1. Links to websites with material that is made available with the owner's permission.
 As a teacher, you cannot promote the use of illegal copies.
-Illegal copies are difficult to recognize though, so at least refrain from the obvious ones on pirates sites.
+Illegal copies are difficult to recognise, though so at least refrain from the obvious ones on pirate sites.

 3. EZproxy links.
 An EXproxy link guarantees easy off-campus access to library sources because it prompts students to log in.
-Using this link is not only a kind gesture to your students, but it also lowers a hurlde for students to come to class prepared.
+Using this link is not only a kind gesture to your students but also lowers the hurdle for students to come to class prepared.
 We recommend using EZproxy in combination with a DOI link.

 A DOI link consists of two components: